 Learning how to play the game

 Croquet isn’t simply about hitting the ball and knocking your opponents out of the game.
 That’s one way of going about it.
 It’s all about strategy and control, just like golf.
-To assess your strokes, you’ll need to understand how to read the course.
+You’ll need to understand how to read the course to assess your strokes.
 Your approach is crucial.
 Often, little is more.

 A good grip is also important for a precise hit.
 If you’re right-handed, the typical position is to grab the top of the mallet with your left hand.
 With your figures pointing down, place your right hand on the shaft.
 It’s a relaxing and strain-free way to hold it.
 It also allows you to exercise control.
 Another effective approach to control the ball’s motion is to hit it low and put a spin on it.
 You can keep the strike on target and prevent it from straying somewhere it shouldn’t follow the attack.

-You should also practice striking multiple balls, as if you were playing a roquet.
+You should also practice multiple striking balls as if playing a roquet.
 It’s preferable to figuring it out on the job, as it were.
 Learn to judge the impact of your ball strike on yourself and the other ball you’re hitting.
 It’s also here that the material makes a difference.

 When dropped from 60 inches, they must bounce between 30 and 45 inches, according to regulations.
-In any case, given the surface on which you’re playing, it’s a moot question.
+In any case, given the surface you’re playing, it’s a moot question.

-If you wish to compete, we recommend purchasing regulation equipment and learning how to use it right away.
-Commercial items aren’t the same as what you’d use on the court.
-While we discussed the specifications, you’ll find that high-quality equipment has a significant impact on gameplay.
-We advocate putting in some more effort, especially when it comes to the wickets.
+If you wish to compete, we recommend purchasing regulation equipment and learning how to use it immediately.
+Commercial items aren’t the same as you’d use on the court.
+While we discussed the specifications, you’ll find that high-quality equipment significantly impacts gameplay.
+We advocate putting in some more effort, especially regarding the wickets.
 After all, they are the ones who take the hits.